ZeJ0hn/madkudu/README.md

 ### Usability and Ergonomy

 - Add upload button to allow user to work using its own JSON file.
+- Add list of antelopes in the TreeMap's tooltip.
 - Add mark on the header table to visualize on which column table is sorted.
 - Use a CSS ninja to fix all glitches.